 Pros: In this lesser-known region of Italy, you’re unlikely to encounter hordes of tourists as you might in the Veneto or Tuscany

 Cons: You’ll encounter some short sections of busy traffic and gravel roads on the way in and out of some cities…but from our clients’ feedback, this has never been an issue.

-Although on the rise as a tourist destination, Puglia is still for the most part undiscovered.
+Although on the rise as a tourist destination, Puglia (also known as Apulia) is still for the most part undiscovered.
 We can’t help but wonder why—after all, the region boasts pristine beaches, colorful landscapes, and an enviable Mediterranean climate!
 As it is though, you can expect very quiet roads all year-round, winding through beautiful farmland and along the Italian coast.
 And although some of the villages you’ll visit have been built on hilltops, the rides themselves don’t involve much climbing.
 The leisurely cycling means you’ll have more energy to discover the rich history of Puglia: ancient cave dwellings in Matera, towering coastal citadels, grand palaces, and the unique Trulli of Alberobello are sure to make your jaw drop!
 However, we recommend picking it back up if you want to taste the region’s popular rustic cuisine.
 Puglia’s warm weather and coastal location produce a bevy of sun-ripened vegetables, golden olive oil, and fresh seafood that are the perfect sustenance for the hungry cyclist.
-Our most comprehensive tour of the region is Jewels of Southern Italy: Matera to Lecce
+Our most comprehensive tour of the region is Jewels of Southern Italy: Matera to Lecce.

 Pros: The terrain in Puglia is fairly flat and traffic is light, providing a leisurely cycle